omarabozied5/movie/README.md

 ## License

-This project is a task where I did my best—the license belongs to me.
+The license belongs to me - OMAR ABUZEID